 Use Bamboo Instead of Wood

 Bamboo is tough to beat as a durable and sturdy alternative to hardwood flooring.
 Its environmental benefits arise largely out of its ability to grow quickly without the need for fertilizers, pesticides, or much water.
 A bamboo grove also releases some 35% more oxygen into the air than a similar-sized stand of trees.
-Apart from flooring, you can also use bamboo for scaffolding, creating furniture, and other accessories.
+Apart from the flooring, you can also use bamboo for scaffolding, creating furniture, and other accessories.

 Compost Kitchen Scraps

 There will always be scraps of food to throw away at the end of a meal.
 And the benefits of composting far outweigh simple waste reduction.
-Not only does it increase water retention and drainage of soil, it also helps keep weeds down and adds nutrients to the garden.
+Not only does it increase water retention and drainage of the soil, but it also helps keep weeds down and adds nutrients to the garden.
 A study from the University of Washington found that food waste in landfills is one of the leading causes of methane, but composting prevents the food’s decomposition and subsequent release of greenhouse gases.